A career in cybersecurity can go in many directions. Learn about five popular career paths.

 Common certifications: Certified Information Security Manager (CISM), GIAC Certified Project Manager (GCPM), CISSP (Certified Information Systems Security Professional)

-Companies hire security consultants to test their computer and network systems for any vulnerabilities or security risks.
-In this role, you get to practice cybersecurity offense and defense by testing systems for vulnerabilities and making recommendations on how to strengthen those systems.
+Companies hire security consultants to test their computer and network systems for vulnerabilities or security risks.
+In this role, you get to practice cybersecurity offense and defense by testing systems for vulnerabilities and recommending how to strengthen those systems.

 Consulting could be a good fit if you enjoy variety and want to make an impact by helping others manage their security.